ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 The object of the second triple (the birthDate) is not a link, but a so-called _literal value_.
 The literal value cannot have any properties since it's not a resource.

+Calling RDF statements Triples can be a little confusing, because the earlier mentioned literal values can consist of multiple fields as well.
+A literal consists of a _value_, a _datatype_ and a _language_, which means that these triples would take up five columns in your database.
+In most serialization formats, the datatype and language fields are optional.
+A datatypes is always a link, and default datatype for literals is [_xsd:string_]().

-That's a lot of new words and concepts, which can be a bit confusing at first.
+That's a lot of new words and concepts, and they can be a bit confusing at first.
-However, they will appear all the time when you're actually working with linked data, so try to get an accurate mental model of these concepts.
+However, these concepts will appear all the time when you're actually working with linked data, so try to get an accurate mental model of these concepts.

 Let's take a step back and reflect.
 What can we say about the RDF model, looking at how it works?
-First, this shows that RDF is actually a ridiculously _simple_ model.
+First, this shows that RDF is actually a very _simple_ model.
-You can represent anything in RDF with just three columns.
+You can represent anything in RDF with just three (or five) columns.
 Second, you should note that it is not possible to add extra information on _edges_ (these arrows in the graph).
 This is different from most graph models, where edges can have their own properties.
 Another characteristic of the RDF model is that it is really easy to combine two RDF graphs.